statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (a) At the request of the International Bureau, any designated or elected Office shall provide it with a copy of the translation of the international application furnished by the applicant to that Office.

 (b) The International Bureau may, upon request and subject to reimbursement of the cost, furnish to any person copies of the translations received under paragraph *(a)*.

+### Rule  96

+####The Schedule of Fees

+96.1.   *Schedule of Fees Annexed to Regulations*  The amounts of the fees referred to in Rules 15, 45*bis*.2 and 57 shall be expressed in Swiss currency.
+They shall be specified in the Schedule of Fees which is annexed to these Regulations and forms an integral part thereof.

 ####Schedule of fees